-Michael Hopkins Jnr – Research Engineer
+Michael Hopkins Jnr – Senior Research Engineer

-Paddy Doran – Technologist
+Paddy Doran – Senior Research Scientist

 Paddy has a BEng Mechanical Engineering and a BEng (Hons) in Sustainable Engineering.
 He is currently completing his MSc in Polymer Engineering based on nanocomposite packaging material.
 His current duties in APT are Processing and Testing on Industry led projects.